-Our family law team provides a comprehensive range of family law services including separation, divorce, finances, children, contact arrangements, and grandparents’ rights.
+Our family law team provides a comprehensive range of family and matrimonial law services including separation, divorce, finances, children, contact arrangements, and grandparents’ rights.

 We can also advise you on preventative measures that you can take at the start of a relationship to protect your interests should the relationship subsequently break down.
 These agreements can be used to protect your current and future assets, such as a possible inheritance, and are particularly beneficial when it's not your first marriage, or if you have a family from a previous relationship.

 We encourage the use of alternatives to court in family law as we find this is often the best resolution for all parties, especially when children are involved.
 When there is no option but to go to court, we will support and guide you through the process.